 You can see in the photo below that the LectroFan Evo is a compact machine.

 I also like the new angled design of the case and speaker.
-The trademark hexagon shape looks stylish, and the sound can be targeted towards you better than the previous upward-facing design.
+The hexagon shape looks stylish, and the sound can be targeted towards you better than the previous upward-facing design.

 Auto-off timers